Why Do Dogs Eat Poop? Although Common Behavior, Here's What to Do About It

-A severely malnourished dog will eat anything it can find—including poop.
-And a well-nourished dog may be completely obsessed with food and eat anything that appeals to him—including his poop, another dog's poop, cat poop, and more.
+A severely malnourished dog will eat anything it can find, including poop.
+A well-nourished dog may be completely obsessed with food and eat anything that appeals to him, which also includes his poop, another dog's poop, cat poop, and more.

 He eats poop to get a reaction from you—after all, negative attention is better than no attention at all.

-Sometimes a dog eats poop if he has an underlying health problem, such as diabetes or a parasitic infection.
+Sometimes a dog eats poop if he has an underlying health problem, such as diabetes or a parasitic infection such as coccidiosis.
 If this is the case, you may see additional symptoms such as diarrhea, excessive thirst, lethargy, and weight loss.

 Even if your dog gets two squares a day, he may need to make up for nutrients that are lost to a gut disease, Radosta says.
-Examples include inflammatory bowel disease (IBD—which causes an overgrowth of bacteria in the gut) or exocrine pancreatic insufficiency (EPI—when a dog can't produce the pancreatic enzyme needed to digest his food).
+Examples include inflammatory bowel disease, which causes an overgrowth of bacteria in the gut, or exocrine pancreatic insufficiency, when a dog can't produce the pancreatic enzyme needed to digest his food.

-Can Dog Eating Poop be a Serious Problem?
+Can Dogs Eating Poop Be a Serious Problem?

-You may be disgusted by coprophagia, but for a dog, eating his own poop is harmless.
-Eating another dog's or animal's poop—on the other hand—is riskier because those droppings may carry parasites, viruses, or toxins.
+While it's generally harmless for your pooch to eat his poo, eating another dog's or animal's poop is riskier because those droppings may carry parasites, viruses, or toxins.

-Even if you're not sure if anything is wrong, don't shy away from taking your pooch to the veterinarian.
+Even if you're not sure anything is wrong, don't shy away from taking your pooch to the veterinarian.
 "You can't tell on the outside if a dog is feeling sick on the inside," Radosta says.
-"Animals are voiceless; you must be your dog's advocate."
+"Animals are voiceless—you must be your dog's advocate."

 Should I Stop My Dog from Eating Poop?

-Yes, there's nothing to be gained by letting your best pal dine on dung.
+Yes, there's nothing to be gained by letting your favorite furball dine on dung.
 The yuck factor—in terms of both visuals and stinky breath—is reason enough to cut his coprophagia short.
 And you need to consider your own health.

-By now you've probably shifted from asking "Why is my dog eating poop all of a sudden?" to "What can I do to stop my dog from eating poop?"
+By now, you've probably shifted from asking "Why is my dog eating poop all of a sudden?" to "What can I do to stop my dog from eating poop?"
 There are a variety of tactics you can implement to train your dog to stop eating poop.

-Manage Your Dog’s Environment to Stop Him from Eating Poop
+How to Train Your Dog to Stop Eating Poop

 First, start with his environment.
 Keep his living area clean—especially the yard—so there won't be any droppings for him to eat.
 That means picking up after him as soon as poop happens, not waiting until the snow melts or someone needs to mow the lawn.
-Pay attention to your dog while you're strolling through the neighborhood and clean up after him as soon as he poops.
-(This is also for your neighbor's benefit; dogs are known to eat other dog's droppings as well as their own.)
+Pay attention to your dog while you're strolling through the neighborhood and clean up after him as soon as he poops, too.

-You might ask, "Why do dogs eat cat poop?"
+You might also ask, "Why do dogs eat cat poop?"
 And your dog will stare at you and think, "Because it's delicious!"
-So keep the cat's litterbox clean or station somewhere your dog can't get to it.
+So keep the cat's litter box clean or place it somewhere your dog can't get to it.

-Using positive reinforcement training, teach your pooch to respond to cues such as "leave it" or "drop it") to keep poop from being ingested, and "come" to keep your dog away from temptation.
+Using positive reinforcement training, teach your pooch to respond to cues such as "leave it" or "drop it" to keep poop from being ingested, and "come" to keep your dog away from temptation.
 Teach your dog to come to you for a favorite treat as soon as he has pooped.
 He feels good about following the cue, and you're relieved that you won't have to smell his breath after he eats something foul.
-BTW: Make sure the treats are extra tasty, Radosta says.
-"If your dog thinks feces are 9 on a 10-point scale, you've got to come up with treats that he thinks are a 10."

 Try this approach if you have a dog who eats other dog's feces as well as his own.
 Train him to run back to you for a high-value treat each every time he finds poop.
 In other words, you're telling him, "Find poop.
 Alert me.
 And I'll pay you generously," Radosta says.